 Within Immigration, Greenberg Traurig LLP is a second tier firm,

-Within Product liability and mass tort defense: pharmaceuticals and medical devices, Greenberg Traurig LLP is a second tier firm,
+Within Product liability and mass tort defense: pharmaceuticals and medical devices, Greenberg Traurig LLP is a third tier firm,

-Within Product liability and mass tort defense: toxic tort, Greenberg Traurig LLP is a second tier firm,
+Within Product liability and mass tort defense: toxic tort, Greenberg Traurig LLP is a third tier firm,

 Within Securities: shareholder litigation, tier 5